Robust Causal Inference for EHR-based Studies of Point Exposures with Missingness in Eligibility Criteria: Problem Set-up

 \subsection{Notation}

 Let $A \in \{0, 1\}$ denote a binary treatment (e.g., RYGB vs. SG), $Y \in \mathbb{R}$ denote an outcome of interest (e.g., relative weight change, or remission of diabetes) and $\bm L \in \mathbb{R}^k$ denote a set of baseline covariates that are (assumed) fully sufficient for three purposes: (1) to define study eligibility, (2) control for confounding, and (3) predict missingness in eligibility status.
-We denote eligibility defining covariates by $\bm L^e$ and let $E = g(\bm L^e, A)$ denote a binary indicator of eligibility status, where $g(\cdot)$ is some fixed and known eligibility rule.
-In the context of our motivating application, $\bm L^e$ consists of BMI, age, A1c, DiaRem score (remission outcome only) and usage of insulin or oral hypogylcemic medications, and the eligibility defining rule is BMI $\geq 35$ kg/m$^2$, $19 \leq \text{age}\leq 79$, and T2DM.
+We denote eligibility-defining covariates by $\bm L^e$ and let $E = g(\bm L^e, A)$ denote a binary indicator of eligibility status, where $g(\cdot)$ is some fixed and known eligibility rule.
+In the context of our motivating application, $\bm L^e$ consists of BMI, age, A1c, DiaRem score (remission outcome only) and usage of insulin or oral hypogylcemic medications, and the eligibility-defining rule is BMI $\geq 35$ kg/m$^2$, $19 \leq \text{age}\leq 79$, and T2DM.

 It is frequently the case that components of $\bm L^e$ are missing which precludes ascertainment of eligibility status $E$ (Figure \ref{fig:diabetes_ehr}).
-We denote the subset of eligibility defining covariates with any missingness by $\bm L^e_m \in \mathbb{R}^q$, and let $\bm L^* = \bm L \setminus \bm L^e_m$.
-For example, age is an eligibility defining covariate but is never missing in our application, and thus is in $\bm L^*$, while remaining eligibility defining covariates are missing to various degrees and therefore are part of $\bm L^e_m$.
-Remaining covariates $\bm L^*$ include KP site, race, sex, age, estimated glomerular filtration rate (eGFR), self-reported smoking status, hypertension, dyslipidemia, and calender year of surgery.
+We denote the subset of eligibility-defining covariates with any missingness by $\bm L^e_m \in \mathbb{R}^q$, and let $\bm L^* = \bm L \setminus \bm L^e_m$.
+For example, age is an eligibility-defining covariate but is never missing in our application, and thus is in $\bm L^*$, while remaining eligibility-defining covariates are missing to various degrees and therefore are part of $\bm L^e_m$.
+Remaining covariates $\bm L^*$ include KP site, race, sex, age, estimated glomerular filtration rate (eGFR), self-reported smoking status, hypertension, dyslipidemia, and calendar year of surgery.
 Finally, we let $R$ be a binary indicator for each patient for whether or not the set of covariates $\bm L_m^e$ is completely observed, and consider a coarsened version of the observed data, with data units given by $O = (\bm L^*, A, Y, R, R\bm L^e_m)$.
 Some commentary on this possible discarding of information is offered in the discussion.